: a particular form of expression or a peculiarity of phrasing; especially : a word or expression characteristic of a region, group, or cultural level

 View original post 423 more words

-Which brings up the next point – Learning how to use syntax to create a unique voice requires a fundamental knowledge of grammar.
-I recall, in my junior high days, creating lengthy…
+Learning how to use syntax to create a unique voice requires a fundamental knowledge of grammar.
+I recall creating lengthy diagrams parsing complex sentences in my junior high days.
+But, diagramming went out of vogue (probably due to lack of time) just like…

 “How does this sound?
 I read aloud my newest blog entry to my husband.
 “I know the syntax isn’t exactly correct.”